Pork tenderloin medallions smothered in a creamy Dijon sauce are a delicious meal perfect for any occasion.

 Instructions

-• Cut each Pork Tenderloin into 3" pieces and using a meat mallet, pound pork pieces until ½″ thick.
-Toss with olive oil, oregano, dijon mustard and pepper to taste.
+• Cut the pork tenderloin into 8 rounds, about 1" thick.
+Using a meat mallet, pound pork pieces until ¼″ thick.
+In a large bowl, toss the pork with 1 tablespoon olive oil, oregano, dijon mustard, and pepper.
 Marinate 15 minutes.

-• Meanwhile, combine all sauce ingredients except butter in a frying pan.
-Bring to a boil, reduce heat and simmer until thickened (about 10-12 minutes).
+• Combine the cream, chicken broth, Dijon, horseradish, tarragon, and garlic powder in the skillet.
+Bring to a boil, reduce heat, and simmer until thickened (about 10-12 minutes).
 Remove from heat and whisk in butter.

 Notes